jacobgc/Rodgers-Reminders/README.md

 # Requirements Specification

-## Evaluating the computing and business needs of Rodgers Reminders
+## Evaluating the computing and business needs of Rogers Reminders

 ### The services the organisation provides
-The Rodgers Reminders IOS application is being created to fill a gap in the market for a decent reminders, application.
+The Rogers Reminders IOS application is being created to fill a gap in the market for a decent reminders, application.
 Many applications do some features and then other applications do others.
 This app is going to encompass them all within one application.
 Below is a basic list of some of the features that this IOS Application will include.

 Key = (Tick = Easy feature to implement, No Tick = Hard feature to implement)
 - [ ] Login System (Username/Password, Social login, Active directory login (Enterprise use))